-Once a Beagle has a food item, it’s probably a lost cause – though if it’s a roast chicken, you may have a chance of getting some of it back if he tries to swallow it whole, so prevention is more realistic than a cure.
+Once a beagle has a food item, it’s probably a lost cause – though if it’s a roast chicken, you may have a chance of getting some of it back if he tries to swallow it whole, so prevention is more realistic than a cure.
 If your hound is stealing food from the bin, then move it out of his reach behind a cupboard door or at the back of a worktop and never leave food close to the edge of kitchen worktops when you leave the room or turn your back!
 Removing temptation is the simplest way of avoiding problems.

-What’s more of a problem is when a hound picks up an object that isn’t edible, but could have expensive repercussions.
+What’s more of a problem is when a hound picks up an object that isn’t edible, these could have expensive repercussions.
 This may be in value of the object (yes, the TV remote control again as well as mobile phones, wallets and so on) or from the vet’s bill incurred by needing such items as peach stones, socks, gravel and so on surgically removed.
-Picking up this type of article can often start as attention seeking, but often things can escalate quite quickly and the hound ends up frightened by your reaction.
-Y ou might think that a sensible dog will then avoid picking something up the next time.
+Picking up this type of article can often start as attention seeking, but often things can escalate quickly and the hound ends up frightened by your reaction.
+You might think that a sensible dog will then avoid picking something up the next time.

-Unfortunately dogs’ brains don’t work this way and they often just learn to grab it faster, run under the dining room table and brace themselves for a confrontation.
+Unfortunately, dogs’ brains don’t work this way and they often just learn to grab it faster, run under the dining room table and brace themselves for a confrontation.

-The first fear, that of losing the object, is often made worse by our reactions when the object is first investigated If we leap up and lunge for the mobile phone the first time it’s sniffed, then we’re teaching the dog how valuable it’s and if we’re willing to fight for it then it really must be worth having!
+The first fear, that of losing the object, is often made worse by our reactions when the object is first investigated.
+If we leap up and lunge for the mobile phone the first time it’s sniffed, then we’re teaching the dog how valuable it is and if we’re willing to fight for it then it really must be worth having!
 Instead, try to approach calmly and gently say ‘thank you’ as you remove it – and then remember to keep it on a shelf in future!
 Reward him with attention or a game and treats when he chooses to play with a dog toy instead.

 Dogs learn quickly if they get a rewarding reaction when forbidden objects are picked up and no reaction when they play with their toys.
 Without knowing it, we’ve accidentally taught them to behave in exactly the opposite way to the one we’d like.
 More toy play, toys that dispense food (stuffed Kongs, Buster Cubes and so on, loads of exercise and plenty of fun training sessions will help by giving more acceptable outlets for a hound’s energy.

-You may have inherited a Beagle that already has a problem and has started guarding stolen objects and this is when the second fear of getting hurt comes in.
+You may have inherited a beagle that already has a problem and has started guarding stolen objects and this is when the second fear of getting hurt comes in.
 If you haven’t trained him to ignore inappropriate objects, then it’s very easy for confrontations to escalate and the dog to feel the need to defend himself.
 In bad cases, just the presence of an object near the dog can trigger defence reactions and sometimes something as simple as staring at the dog whilst saying his name could have meant the start of a confrontation in the past and may trigger growling or snapping.